Knotweed Species

 Ecological:

-- Destroy natural habitat for native species.
+- Destroys natural habitat and riparian feeding areas for fish and other native species.

 Management

 Knotweed is a plant that goes dormant in the winter - this can impact how and when you decide to conduct treatments.
 Learn more about Plant Dormancy and why it matters (King County Noxious Weeds News).
+When knotweed is actively growing, that is when treatments are most effective.

 Mechanical/Manual Control: